CorporateFounder/unitedStates_final/documentation/install.md

 https://www.oracle.com/cis/java/technologies/downloads/,
 and jdk 19 or higher

+now jar file created disc automatically
+Download the jar file, run it, then be sure to click update.
+The program itself should create all the necessary folders on one of your disks.

 the resources folder is in ***src/main/java/resources*** after which you need to copy the resources folder to drive C: there are stored